Conservatism is the latest term for what is essentially the ideology that the rich and powerful have been following ruthlessly for millennia.

 Large wealthy corporations sold goods and machinery to both sides in the second world war, growing rich off the mass suffering.
 The military-industrial complex still pushes expensive military equipment to the world armed forces and now police departments, while funding anti-gun law organisations.

-Fossil fuel companies have successfully lobbied governments to roll back environmental protections, leading to us still producing increasing levels of greenhouse gases, by contributing huge amounts to politicians' campaign funds.
+Fossil fuel companies have successfully lobbied governments to roll back environmental protections, by contributing huge amounts to politicians' campaign funds, leading to us still producing increasing levels of greenhouse gases.

 Conservatives seem to generally have some anti-social tendencies, like inflicting pain and suffering on those they have power over, or at least not caring if they do so.

-Historically, the privileged have been only concerned with their own wants and desires, and not caring about the suffering and deprivation their selfishness created in those they had control over.
+Historically, the privileged have only been concerned with their own wants and desires, and not caring about the suffering and deprivation their selfishness created in those they had control over.
 They were unashamedly certain in their own superiority and entitlement.
-This is classic narcissism.
+This is classic narcissism and psychopathy.

 To maintain their lives of privilege, conservatives will oppose any societal or government pressures to alleviate the suffering of the many, especially if it increases government spending as that will usually entail increasing taxes.
 They oppose increasing the social safety net, universal healthcare, unionisation or other collective social action that betters peoples' lives.